Game Day 2014 deadlines will be posted soon.

-Yes, this is a change from the 2011 program.
-For the 2012 Game Day Challenge schools may report more than one game’s worth of data, though it is not a requirement.
+Yes, schools may report more than one game’s worth of data, though it is not a requirement.
 Where more than one game our reported, results will automatically be factored using the best weight numbers for a given category regardless of which game they are reported for.
 In other words, the Diversion Rate ranking will use which ever home game had the highest recycling to trash ratio, while Organics Reduction ranking may draw food recovery weights that were higher from a different home game.

 Any college or university in the United States with a football program can participate in the Game Day Challenge.